edu-xored/tyt/README.md

-# t3
+# tyt

-Trivial time tracker
+Track your time

 ## How to build and run